From left to right: Spencer Zimmerman, Art O'Brien, Mark Smith, Meri Marsh, Brandon Morin, and Jerry Coleman.

 M.A., Rhetoric and Writing, 2016

-As interim director of equestrian studies and equine management, Meri's responsibilities include supervision of all degree programs within the two majors, oversight of events, shows and summer programs and management of the program's operating budget in conjunction with the College of Sciences dean.
+As director of equestrian studies and equine management, Meri's responsibilities include supervision of all degree programs within the three majors, oversight of events, shows, and summer programs and management of the program's operating budget in conjunction with the College of Sciences dean.
+In addition, Meri oversees the department's five equestrian teams and clubs.

 After graduating from the University of Findlay in 2002, Meri spent time in the industry working for horse trainers and private owners.
 She returned to join the western equestrian studies faculty in 2007.
 In addition to her duties with the University, Meri is also a reining horse trainer and competes in National Reining Horse Association (NRHA) shows all over the country.
 She is a multiple Congress champion and has been a finalist at NRHA major events.
 Along with her show career, Meri has coached multiple youth and non-pro customers to wins and achievements in NRHA and American Quarter Horse Association (AQHA) events.